esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Threefold ANS.md

 L.SetName('ss-pr')
 #name of your measurements#

+import numpy as np
 import slicer
-from slicer.util import getNode
+from slicer.util import getNode from qt import QMessageBox

 # Get the Markups node for the line 'ss-pr'
 lineNode = getNode('ss-pr')